DataExpert-ZachWilson-V4/capstone-project-bhakti_v4/README.md

 - It specifies the path to a CSV file and loads this file into a pandas DataFrame.
 - The script drops the columns 'ward', 'PHONE', and 'run_date' from the DataFrame.
 - The 'PCODE' column is modified by keeping only the first three characters of each entry.
 - A function get_coordinates is defined.
-This function takes a string and an index as input, attempts to convert the string to a Python object using ast.literal_eval, and then returns the coordinate at the specified index if it exists.
+This function takes a string and an index as input attempts to convert the string to a Python object using ast.literal_eval, and then returns the coordinate at the specified index if it exists.
 If the string cannot be converted or the coordinate does not exist, the function returns None.
 - The script applies the get_coordinates function to the 'geometry' column of the DataFrame to create two new columns: 'Longitude' and 'Latitude'.
 - The 'geometry' column is dropped from the DataFrame.
 - The 'PCODE' column is renamed to 'PostalCode'.